 Just occasionally, in fact only once has a client landed at our door who has no budget constraints and a great art collection.
 Here is the result of our collaboration.
-We created a practical family home with plenty of space for entertaining both formally or for just hanging out.
+For this fantastic South-West London property, we created a practical family home with plenty of space for entertaining both formally or for just hanging out.
 We had fun mixing old and new, eBay and fine antiques, we also created some bespoke pieces which turned out to be not as expensive as you think.

 For two brothers we created a self-contained apartment within a new basement dig out.
 It was a large challenging space which we broke down into two bedrooms and bathrooms, a large party room with kitchen and a closed off cinema room with terrace.